-Sahara requires credentials (username and password) to access files stored in Swift.
+Sahara requires credentials (username and password) to access files stored in Swift unless Swift proxy users are configured as described in Sahara Advanced Configuration Guide.
 The Swift service must be running in the same OpenStack installation referenced by Sahara.

 There is a configurable limit on the size of a single job binary that may be retrieved by Sahara.
 This limit is 5MB and may be set with the job_binary_max_KB setting in the sahara.conf configuration file.